John Wayne Airport: History

-The first airstrip on the grounds was constructed in 1923, when Eddie Martin signed a five-year lease with James Irvine to operate a flying school on land owned by the Irvine Company.
+The first airstrip in the area was constructed in 1923, when Eddie Martin signed a five-year lease with James Irvine to operate a flying school on land that used to be part of Rancho Santiago de Santa Ana and Rancho San Joaquin, which were owned by the Irvine Company.
 It was purchased through a land swap by the County of Orange in 1939 and remains under the county's ownership and management.

-Martin added the first hangar in 1926.
+Martin added the first hangar to his airfield in 1926.
 In 1935 Howard Hughes staged his world speed record-setting flight from the Eddie Martin Airport.
+At some point between 1940 and 1941, the new Orange County Airport was established on land adjacent to Martin Field, to the south.
+Martin Field closed shortly thereafter.

-With the opening of the Santa Ana Army Air Base in 1942, the adjacent Martin Field was temporarily closed.

-After serving as a military base during World War II, the Santa Ana Army Airfield was returned by the federal government to the county with the stipulation that it remain open to all kinds of aviation uses.
+The facility was used as part of the Santa Ana Army Air Base during World War II, after which it was returned by the federal government to the county with the stipulation that it remain open to all kinds of aviation uses.

 In addition to continuing to serve aviation, the field became an important drag racing center.
 From 1950 to 1959, C.J.
 "Pappy" Hart and Creighton Hunter operated the Santa Ana Drag Strip, credited for being the world's first commercial drag strip, on the airport runway every Sunday, when it was closed to air traffic.

 The original single runway was 4800 ft long, on a magnetic heading of 210 degrees (Runway 21) and 30 degrees (Runway 3).
 In 1964 the airport was rebuilt, with its present two parallel runway configuration, oriented 190/10 degrees magnetic.
 The longer runway, 19R (now 20R), at 5701 ft, is only 901 ft longer than the old Runway 21 but long enough to accommodate jet airliners.
 A full instrument landing system (ILS) was also installed.

 In the 1950s, the only airline flights were Bonanza's few flights between Los Angeles and Phoenix, via San Diego.
 In 1963 Bonanza started nonstop F27s to Phoenix, and to Las Vegas in 1965; in 1967 Air California started Electra nonstops to San Francisco, 48 flights a week each way.
 The first scheduled jet flights were Bonanza DC-9s later in 1967.
+From 1967 through 1980, Air California (later renamed AirCal) and Bonanza and its successors, Air West and Hughes Airwest, had a duopoly at the airport, until the FAA ruled this illegal.

-In 1967, the 22000 sqft Eddie Martin Terminal was built to accommodate 400,000 annual passengers.
+In 1967, the 22000 sqft Eddie Martin Terminal, designed by William L. Pereira & Associates, was built to accommodate 400,000 annual passengers.
 Remodeling added two passenger holding areas in 1974, a new baggage claim area in 1980 and a terminal annex building in 1982, bringing the facility to 29000 sqft.